derekmorr/nessus-csv/README.md

 This is a skeleton I use for most of my Scala projects.
 It includes common libraries, SBT settings and plugins, etc. Feel free to use if you find it useful.

+After you checkout the project, edit `build.sbt` and set the `name` variable.
+Then run

+    git remote remove origin

+so you don't push project-specific changes back into the skeleton project.

 # Boilerplate README:

 # Prerequisites